incon/leptos_hydrated/README.md

 ## Features

 - **Flicker-Free:** Initializes signals with server-provided state immediately during hydration.
+- **Browser-First:** Leverage state already in the browser (cookies, URL params) to render the first frame without waiting for API calls.
 - **Isomorphic:** Works naturally in both SSR and CSR contexts.
 - **Trait-Based:** Use the `Hydratable` trait to define state and refresh logic in one place.
 - **Global & Scoped:** Support for both global application state and scoped feature state.